dvalters/dvalters.github.io/_posts/2016-12-23-ECMWF-data-in-WRF.markdown

   constants_name = 'FIX:1900-01-01_00',
 {% endhighlight %}

-This tells metgrid to use the invariant data we downloaded earlier as a constant field (i.e. the land-sea mask doesn't change over time, so it doesn't need to be interpolated for each period.)
+This tells metgrid to use the invariant data we downloaded earlier as a constant field (i.e. the land-sea mask doesn't change over time, so it doesn't need to be interpolated for each period).
 Use whichever name you have used for this invariant file.

 Now you can run metgrid.
 Hopefully it will produce all the input met files needed, and correctly interpolated.
 It's a good idea before running real.exe and wrf.exe to check that the fields look reasonable.
 In particular, check the SST field if you are using sea-surface temperatures.
-Check the nested domains as well - I found that my SST field had been incorrectly interpolated in the inner domain, which required the change to the METGRID.TBL file above.
-Ncview is a useful utility for checking the met files generated by metgrid.
+Check the nested domains as well - I found that my SST field had been incorrectly interpolated in the inner domain, which required the change to the METGRID.TBL file above. _ncview_ is a useful utility for checking the met files generated by metgrid.

 ## Real and WRF
 You are now set to run real.exe to generate the lateral boundary conditions and initialise the model, followed (finally) by wrf.exe to run the simulation.